hunterxcobby/100-days-of-code/log.md

 **link to notes:** [Js learning](https://github.com/hunterxcobby/JS-Lessons/tree/main/basics)

-## Day 73: January 10, 2024
+## Day 73: January 11, 2024

 **Today's Progress**: Object, functions and scopes, operators, cmdlines, modules

 1. **JavaScript Basics:**
-   - Discussed the importance of JavaScript programming.
+   - learned the importance of JavaScript programming.
    - Covered how to run a JavaScript script.
    - Explored the creation of variables and constants.
-   - Discussed the differences between `var`, `const`, and `let`.
+   - learned the differences between `var`, `const`, and `let`.
    - Covered various data types available in JavaScript.

 2. **Control Flow in JavaScript:**